remydubois/smfish_m2/README.md

 - *Augmentation.py* defines all the data augmentation operations used for training the model.
 All those operations were heavily optimized for speed.
 - *Preprocessing.py* defines the Luigi tasks called before training the model, i.e. turning the raw data (multiple unstructured jsons) into cleaner dataframes.
 Those dataframes carry only indices (sets of points defining the cell membrane, nuclei membrane, mRNAs).
 - *Callbacks.py* defines the keras callbacks used during training (tensorboard and others)
-- *mnist_poc.py* contains objects and methods used to implement the *Unsupervised domain adaptation by backpropagation* and *Deep Reconstruction-Classification Networks for Unsupervised Domain Adaptation* papers for domain adaptation, tested againt the MNIST dataset (reproducing the papers)
+- *mnist_poc.py* contains objects and methods used to implement the *Unsupervised domain adaptation by backpropagation* and *Deep Reconstruction-Classification Networks for Unsupervised Domain Adaptation* papers for domain adaptation, tested against the MNIST dataset (reproducing the papers)
 - *models.py* defines the keras models used.
 - *Tools.py* could be disregarded.
 - *utils.py*